This post may contain affiliate links.

 Enjoy lunch in a beachfront restaurant or walk along the bustling Brighton Pier for a wonderful afternoon.

 You can also experience the vibrant bars and clubs along the water at nighttime.

 Brighton is packed with shops and attractions and is always hosting tons of entertainment and events.

 Check out the Royal Pavillion’s magnificent architecture.
 Or wander through the quaint rows of colorful houses and marvel at the captivating street art.

 Located in the West Midlands of England, Birmingham is one of the biggest cities outside London.

 The gorgeous Victoria Square sits in the city center and is filled with beautiful government buildings, flowers, fountains, and street musicians.

-This city is unbelievably scenic, so a simple afternoon of walking or biking around and absorbing the lovely sights can be fulfilling to any traveler.
+Oxford is unbelievably scenic.
+So a simple afternoon of walking or biking around and absorbing the lovely sights can be fulfilling to any traveler.

 (As originally published on Student Universe )

 Traveling to the UK?
 Visit iVisa.com to find out if you need a visa.